 Treatment may entail a variety of behavioral therapies, individualized treatment for co-occurring disorders, individual or group counseling and even outreach and support programs for your family members.
 A good program should also spend ample time helping you to prepare for the time after you leave the program, by teaching your positive coping skills and relapse prevention techniques; to further enhance these, many good programs also offer in-depth aftercare support programs.

 Reach For A Better Life

-When you’re overcome by drug abuse or addiction, it can be hard to imagine a life outside of the high.
+When you’re overcome by drug use or addiction, it can be hard to imagine a life outside of the high.
 However, it does exist; and though it may not be the easiest journey to obtain this, it is possible, and worth it.
 If you or someone close to you has begun to experiment with ketamine or is using it in ways characteristic of an addiction, please let us help you.

-Vertava Health can offer you more information on this and any other drug of abuse.
+Vertava Health can offer you more information on this and any other drug of use.
 Don’t let drugs destroy your life.
 Contact us today and take the first step towards building a better life.